 These funding opportunities are open to anyone whose research interests meet with and promote the objects of the Hakluyt Society.
-All applicants must be members of the Hakluyt Society.
-This year’s deadline for applications is 20 February 2017 at 17.00 GMT.
-The selection committee aims to communicate its decisions by the beginning of April 2017.
+All applicants must be members of the Hakluyt Society, and applications must be received by 31 January 2019.

 2. The applicant must be a member of the Hakluyt Society at the time of application.
-(For further information about membership and the activities of the Hakluyt Society, please visit hakluyt.com).
+(For further information about membership and the activities of the Hakluyt Society, please visit www.hakluyt.com).

 3. In completing the form, applicants should make clear which one of the two funding sources is being applied for.
 It is not possible to apply for both of the funding sources in the same year.
 In the event of successful application, further financial support from the Society will not normally be considered within two years.

 4. The Abstract should be written in language suitable for a non-academic audience and outline the importance and timeliness of the work proposed and its fit to the work of the Society.
 The section Description of the Research, should place the nature of the research proposed in relation to the relevant scholarly literature and identify the originality and significance of the work proposed.

 5. Where relevant, the library/archive or other repository to be visited should be identified, as should the expected time frame in which the research will be undertaken.
 The application should detail the number of working days that will be spent at the library/archive/repository in question.